 - On the supply side, it nudges food businesses to reformulate their products, provide better nutritional information to consumers and make investments in healthy food as responsible food businesses.

 Healthy Snacks Market

 The trends in healthy snacking and reducing use of plastic can clearly be seen in the circular from the Ministry of Health and Family Welfare.
-In fact, the shifts in dietary patterns has come about because of increasing health consciousness.
-Consumers globally have realised the importance of adopting a preventive lifestyle, which also dictates the healthier food choices consumers are making by choosing cholesterol free or low-fat products over unhealthy snacks.
+In fact, the shifts in dietary patterns have come about because of increasing health consciousness.
+Consumers globally have realised the importance of adopting a preventive lifestyle, which also dictates the healthier food choices consumers are making by choosing cholesterol-free or low-fat products over unhealthy snacks.